 5. Add social proof everywhere

-Credible and trust are at a premium in any business.
+Credibility and trust are at a premium in any business.
 This is all the more crucial online, where misinformation and scams abound.

-The best way to build credibility is social proof: reviews, ratings, and testimonials.
+The best way to build credibility is social proof: reviews, ratings and testimonials.

 How?
 Create written or video testimonials from your best customers.
-Display positive reviews from Facebook, Yelp, and Google Business.
-Share industry awards, recognitions, and certifications specific to your niche.
+Display positive reviews from Facebook, Yelp and Google Business.
+Share industry awards, recognitions and certifications specific to your niche.
 Do anything and everything to make it easy for potential clients to see themselves doing business with you.

-Especially on your about or contact page.
+In particular on your “About” or “Contact” page.

 “Many businesses have a vague ‘About’ page full of marketing speak,” says John Locke, SEO consultant and founder of Lockedown Design & SEO.

 But people want to do business with people.
 A great place to start building a connection is by sharing a compelling story about the origin of your business.
 Get rid of usual stock photos and use personal shots of your actual team and office.